-Whilst mask restrictions have been lifted in healthcare/hospitals, we still strongly encourage patients and employees/specialists to wear masks in our hospitals.
-These will offer protection against other respiratory viruses as well as Covid-19.
+Whilst mask restrictions have been lifted in healthcare/hospital environments, we still strongly encourage patients, employees and specialists to wear masks in our hospitals as per the Government's official Covid-19 recommendations.

 Patient / carer requirements

-The Ministry of Health advises that if you are Covid-19 positive, you stay at home for five days, so please do not visit our hospitals during this time.
-For more information please go to: https://covid19.govt.nz/
+- The Ministry of Health advises that if you are Covid-19 positive, that you stay at home for five days.
+As such, please do not visit our hospitals during this time.
+For more information, please go to https://covid19.govt.nz/

-On arrival, please practise good hand hygiene using the alcohol based products available.
+- When visiting our hospitals, please practise good hand hygiene using the available hand sanitiser.

 The health, safety, and wellbeing of Southern Cross Healthcare patients, visitors, staff, and medical specialists are of utmost importance to us.
 If you have any questions please contact your hospital.